 The best way to place multiple bets on the same flight is to bet round by round during the fight in play.
 This is only really worth doing if you are watching the fight live so that you can make informed wagers.

-Betfair are a good bookie for this type of wager, they boost prices live in play and have tons of in play specials for Sky and Box Nation fights.
+William Hill are a good bookie for this type of wager, since they boost prices live in play and have tons of in play specials for Sky and Box Nation fights.

 Fight Outcome / Method of Victory